Last week there was a blog post on the official Microsoft UK SBSC blog announcing the SMB Partner Area Leads for 2012.

 Partner Area Leads are the spokespeople for the Small Business Community and smaller Partners who would like to engage more closely with Microsoft.
 PALs have regular contact with Microsoft, are Partners themselves, and will be instrumental within their local Small Business Community.
 These are people that have an incredibly valuable insight into small IT companies in the UK and can credibly feedback to Microsoft about ways we can improve the Partner experience, about products and services, and any other area of the Microsoft business.

 PALs are not paid by Microsoft and give their own time to support the community and the small businesses they work with, this is done from a passionate belief in the community.

 I’m really pleased to have been offered the role.
 The people who taken on the role in previous read like the “who’s who” of the UK SMB community.

-I’ve been fortunate enough to spend time with all of the people on that list and can hand on heart say each one of them have given me plenty to think about over the last few years with their words and actions which has shaped my views on not only my business interests but also my person life too.
+I’ve been fortunate enough to spend time with all of the people on that list and can hand on heart say each one of them how to order ativan online have given me plenty to think about over the last few years with their words and actions which has shaped my views on not only my business interests but also my person life too.

 I’d like to say a massive thank you to them all